contao/docs/docs/manual/installation/contao-manager/_index.en.md

 ### Download and Installation

 The Contao Manager consists of a single file that can be [downloaded from contao.org](https://contao.org/en/download.html).
-After the successful download you will receive a file `contao-manager.phar`. transfer this file to the directory `public` on your web server.
+After the successful download you will receive a file `contao-manager.phar.php`. transfer this file to the directory `public` on your web server.

-{{% notice note %}}
-Files `.phar` are not executed by all hosting providers.
-For best compatibility, add the file extension `.php`(final file name: `contao-manager.phar.php`).
-{{% /notice %}}

-{{% notice warning %}}
-`.php` files are transferred by most FTP programs in text mode instead of binary mode, which destroys the manager file.
-Therefore, add the file extension `.php` only after the upload.
-{{% /notice %}}

 ### Starting Contao Manager